feludwig/pgsql-omt-schema/README.md

   - `pip install psycopg2` for autodetecting tables and their columns in database
   - `pip install jinja2` for templating support, autodetected column names and types
-  - `pip install sqlglot` for `--index` autogeneration, optional but highly recommended for perfomance
+  - `pip install sqlglot` for `--index` autogeneration, optional but highly recommended for a little more perfomance

 * `osm2pgsql` was run with `--hstore` containing all missing tags.
-For now, a mix of database columns and `tags->'colname'` accesses happen.
+A mix of database columns and `tags->'colname'` accesses are needed.
+This is not strictly necessary but if features have missing crucial columns like `highway` or `natural`, theys will just be ignored in the sql.
-Maybe this can all be summarized in a `.style` file for osm2pgsql; but applying it would require a reimport.
+This can all be summarized in a `.style` file for osm2pgsql; but applying it would require a reimport: not the point of this project.
+A description of all needed columns is in the [run.py](run.py) driver, `need_columns` and `aliases`.

 * Tables `*_point`, `*_line` and `*_polygon` exist,
  and you have these permissions:
   - `SELECT`,
   - `CREATE/DROP TYPE`,
-  - `CREATE/DROP INDEX`,
+  - `CREATE/DROP INDEX` (optional),
   - `CREATE OR REPLACE FUNCTION`, and
   - `CREATE/DROP (MATERIALIZED) VIEW`
 * The tables are found **by suffix**, the prefix (default `planet_osm_*`) configured by `osm2pgsql` can be anything.
 * All concerned geometry tables have their geometry column called `way`
   - (**planned**: just read `geometry_columns` table for the `way` column's name).
+* Your data is in english, if you imported custom data in german for example, `'attraktion'` in the column `tourismus` will **not** be recognized as a `tourism=attraction` and be ignored.
+  Feature names are obviously recognized, but using `nein` and `ja` instead of `no` and `yes` for boolean values like `indoor` is not planned for and will fallback to `NULL` or false.

 # Status